Find flights

 Amenities

-I love that business class passengers get slippers and amenity kits from designer brands like Furla, but blankets and pillows could be more substantial.
-Headphones are noise-reducing and sturdy, but they can have a lot of feedback.
-Hint: the newer A350s don’t have this problem as the older planes do.
+I love that business class passengers get slippers and amenity kits from designer brands like Furla, though the blankets and pillows could be more substantial.
+The headphones are noise-reducing, but on older planes, they can have some static.
+Hint: the newer A350s don’t have this problem.

 Loyalty programs, miles & credit cards

-The Mabuhay Miles program is average at best but makes sense for Filipinos who fly the carrier often.
+The Mabuhay Miles program is average at best, but it makes sense for folks who fly the carrier often.

 Mabuhay Miles